Amtrak Cascades: Route

-Stations
+Stations and connections

+Operations

+The Cascades primarily uses freight tracks that are owned by BNSF Railway in Washington and British Columbia, and the Union Pacific Railroad in Oregon.
+In British Columbia, Canadian National Railway operates the tracks between the Vancouver terminus and the New Westminster Bridge for BNSF, and it operates the bridge itself for the Canadian federal government.
+Sound Transit owns a short section of tracks in Washington on the Point Defiance Bypass.
+In fiscal year 2023, the trains had an on-time percentage of 64 percent, among the worst rates for state-supported Amtrak routes.

 Ridership

 Total ridership for 2008 was 774,421, the highest annual ridership since inception of the service in 1993.
 Ridership declined in 2009 to 740,154 but rose 13% in fiscal year 2010 to 836,499 riders, and to 847,709 riders in 2011.

 Ridership declined steadily between 2011 and 2015, attributed in part to competition from low-cost bus carrier BoltBus, which opened a non-stop Seattle–Portland route in May 2012.
 Low gasoline prices and schedule changes due to track construction also contributed to the decline.
 Ridership rose again in 2016, and was expected to continue rising in 2017 and beyond, after the completion of the Point Defiance Bypass construction project.
-The COVID-19 pandemic drastically reduced ridership numbers throughout the entire Amtrak network.
+However, ridership declined again following the 2017 Washington train derailment, and the COVID-19 pandemic drastically reduced ridership numbers throughout the entire Amtrak network in 2020.

+Ridership on the Cascades corridor reached a record high of over 941,000 passengers in 2024, a 41 percent increase from 2023.

 Rolling stock

-Service on the Cascades route is currently provided using two articulated trainsets manufactured by Talgo, along with equipment from Amtrak's national fleet.
+Service on the Cascades route is currently provided using equipment from Amtrak's national fleet, along with two articulated trainsets manufactured by Talgo.
 These cars are designed to passively tilt into curves, allowing the train to pass through them at higher speeds than a conventional train.
 The tilting technology reduces travel time between Seattle and Portland by 25 minutes.
 Current track and safety requirements limit the train's speed to 79 mph, although the trainsets are designed for a maximum design speed of 124 mph.

-A typical trainset consists of 13 cars:
+A typical Talgo trainset consists of 13 cars: